TheRacetrack/racetrack/docs/user/user-guide-2.md

-# User Guide: part 2 - Creating a Job
+# User Guide - Creating a Job

 ## The Racetrack Workflow